Dokosoko-AI/dokosoko-docs/src/content/docs/guides/developer-assets.md

 ## Query Lab

-Use **Catalog → Query Lab** before relying on an answer in MCP.
+Use **Docs → Query Lab** before relying on an answer in MCP.
 Select global, API, or combined scope, then inspect:

 - resolved publication IDs and asset filters;
 - Map routing and ranked evidence;